MFaisalQasim/MFaisalQasim/README.md

 - 👋 Hi, I’m @MFaisalQasim
 - 👀 I’m interested in Web developing
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently working on Mern
-- 💞️ I’m looking to collaborate on Web Developing / React.js
+- 💞️ I’m looking to collaborate on Web Developing / Mern
 - 📫 How to reach me faisalqasim876@gmail.com

 <!---